Our first Japan trip

 Chiba

 We decided to stay in Chiba for the first few days.
-We arrived at peak season and we booked the hotels pretty late, so we decided to stay in Chiba compared to staying in Tokyo to save our budget.
+We arrived at peak season, and we booked the hotels pretty late, so we decided to stay in Chiba compared to staying in Tokyo to save our budget.

 Ise

 After 4 days in Chiba, we then moved to Ise in Mie prefecture.
-Husband chose this city and I was skeptical at first.
+Husband chose this city, and I was skeptical at first.
 But then we had an impromptu trip to Toba, which was only 40 mins from where we stayed, and it was the highlight of our travel for me personally.
-The city was close to the sea, so got to treat ourselves with abalone.
-We also got to picnic under Sakura trees (hanami) by ourselves in a park that’s quite huge.
-I could imagine we won’t be able to get this type of experience if we only stayed in big cities.
+It’s a seaside city, so it’s refreshing to see the sea from the port.
+Also, the thrill of a trip made me feel a bit excited to try something new, so we got to treat ourselves with abalone.
+It tasted a bit like squid, but it’s a bit more tender.

 Also, we got to stay in a traditional house in Ise, which allowed me to reminisce on my childhood because it reminded me of Doraemon’s house. ha!